13 Gong Styles

 First let me say; there are nearly as many gong styles as there are cultures around the world that employ the gong in their traditions, meditations, customs, rituals and music.

 Some gongs make crashing sounds which seem to reverberate infinitely, while others have deeper tones that sound for shorter periods of time.
-Some gongs have higher pitch, others lower, and they come in many different sizes and designs.

 Chau gong (tam-tam)